 They established the Mount Rest Foundation in 1994 and then the Mount Rest Fund of East Tennessee Foundation in 2004 to continue and secure their families’ legacy of caring for Knox County’s women, children, and youth.
 To learn more about the history of Mount Rest Fund, watch this video: Mount Rest Fund.

-For the 2023 Mount Rest Fund grant cycle, East Tennessee Foundation (ETF) will direct its grantmaking to support projects which can have an impact on root-cause community problems, especially those created by systemic racism and generational harms.
-Projects must specifically benefit women and/or children and youth in Knox County and must address one or more of the following focus areas:
+For the 2023 grant cycle, East Tennessee Foundation directed Mount Rest Fund’s grantmaking to support projects which can have an impact on root-cause community problems, especially those created by systemic racism and generational harms.
+Projects specifically benefit women and/or children and youth in Knox County and address one or more of the following focus areas: